Ipomoea quamoclit (Cupid Flower)

 Family: Convolvulaceae

-USDA Plant Hardiness MapVine or creeper plantSemi-shadeFull sunRegular waterRed, crimson, vinous flowersInvasive plantPlant attracts butterflies, hummingbirdsSubtropical or temperate zone plant.
+USDA Plant Hardiness MapVine or creeper plantSemi-shadeFull sunRegular waterRed, crimson, vinous flowersInvasive plantPlant attracts butterflies, hummingbirdsSubtropical plant.
 Mature plant cold hardy at least to 30s F for a short time

 This vine with its tiny red flowers and delicate fern-like leaves, grows well on an arbor.
 It is a hummingbird favorite.
 This annual plant produces hundreds of flowers--and thousands of seeds--usually insuring its presence from year to year.
 Annual vine (to 7m with support), self-seeding Blooms summer through early autumn.
 Thrives in fertile, well-drained soil.